yleprince/yleprince.github.io/resources/tutorials/tensorflow-gpu/index.md

 b'hello tensorflow'
 ```

-As you can see the last line correspond to the answer we wanted to. (•̀ᴗ•́)و
+As you can see the last line corresponds to the answer we wanted to. (•̀ᴗ•́)و

 # ｡◕‿◕｡
 ### Hope this will help !